-Trains are great – cleaner, greener, more spacious and generally a load less hassly than flying.
+Trains are great – greener, more spacious and generally a load less hassly than flying.
 Once viewed as belonging to travel’s past, rail is now starting to look a lot like the future.
-In the USA, a huge expansion of the Amtrak network is beckoning under the leadership of president-elect Joe Biden.
+In the USA, a huge expansion of the Amtrak network is beckoning under the leadership of Joe Biden.
 And in Europe, some very cool plans have just been revealed for a whole new generation of sleeper trains.

 Sleeper services, which operate overnight between major destinations, eliminate the main downside of train travel: the lengthy journey times.
 Like a red-eye flight on rails, you can board the train in the centre of one city and wake up in another, ready to grab an espresso and explore.